 Two months after their blissful family reunion, Stéphane says that the family is doing well in Namur, Belgium.
 He is looking for a bigger place to live and everyone is getting ready for the beginning of the school year.
 Now that the family is back together, Stéphane is planning only the best for his girls; he wants to give them the best life so that they turn out to be law-abiding citizens.

 I want to see my daughters improve in a certain form of education.
 It’s a new life and my way of living must change now because I have my daughters to take care of.
 It’s not easy but I will make it.
 I will now be safe in Belgium with them and I will see my daughters grow up.

 Over the years, IOM Uganda has assisted thousands of people to reunite with their families.
 Last year, 3,635 people were reunited and resettled to various countries in Europe and the United States.
 Of these, 178 were infants and 1,018 were children like Neema, Riziki, and Buya.

-In 2017, 225 persons were assisted by IOM Brussels to reunite with their family in Belgium.
+In 2017, 225 persons were assisted by IOM Brussels to reunite with their families in Belgium.
 171 persons (76% of the total caseload) travelled from Afghanistan.
 15 persons were assisted from Uganda and nine from Kenya.
-The remaining countries of origin were Pakistan, Turkey, Burundi, Democratic Republic of The Congo, Lebanon, Guinea, Rwanda and Togo.
+The remaining countries of origin were Pakistan, Turkey, Burundi, the Democratic Republic of the Congo, Lebanon, Guinea, Rwanda and Togo.
 58% were children, often travelling with one parent.
 22 children had to travel alone and IOM ensured their smooth travel with the airlines or provided an escort.